April 8, 2021

 Here at Zipline, we think that employee engagement is crucial for every retail company to invest in.
 Engaged employees are the link between the innovative ideas your brand has created and the customers you’re trying to reach.

-In order to understand the business value of engaged frontline workers, let’s break down the ways that employee engagement can benefit your company.
+In order to understand the business value of engaged frontline workers, let’s break down the ways that employee engagement in the retail industry can benefit your company.

 With countless shopping options available, brick-and-mortar retailers need to perfect the in-person customer experience to stay competitive.
 And we know that customer experience is inextricably linked with the employee experience.